So it's time to record or perform live and you're wondering which microphone(s) best capture the beautiful tones of an acoustic guitar.

 Cardioid patterns work amazingly well when miking acoustic guitars at close range or at a distance.

-Pointing the KM184 at an acoustic guitar from a distance will capture a clean, full sound of the guitar with no worries of an exaggerated bass response (due to the proximity effect).
-The 184 will capture the acoustic guitar similarly to how our ear do naturally.
+Pointing the KM 184 at an acoustic guitar from a distance will capture a clean, full sound of the guitar with no worries of exaggerated bass response (due to the proximity effect).
+The 184 will capture the acoustic guitar similarly to how our ears do naturally.